woohyeok-choi/mariadb-galera-cluster/README.md

 It can be used with the [Maxscale image](https://github.com/woohyeok-choi/mariadb-maxscale).

-This image cannot be solely used; instead, it should be used in a docker compose.
+I strongly recommend to use this image in a Docker compose, not a single container.

 ## How to use

 ```bash
 docker stack deploy --compose-file your-compose-file-here your-docker-stack-name
 ```